fmplaza/zsl_nli_emotion_prompts/README.md

-# Natural Language Inference Prompts for Zero-shot Emotion Classification in Text across Domains
+# Natural Language Inference Prompts for Zero-shot Emotion Classification in Text across Corpora

 This repository contains the code of the paper accepted in COLING 2022 "Natural Language Inference Prompts for Zero-shot Emotion Classification in Text across Corpora".